WizardOfOgz/atom-handler/README.md

 # Atom Handler

-atm:// URL handler for Atom editor on OSX
+A handler to open atm:// URLs in Atom editor on OSX.

 ## Installation